NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Blood Lords/Pokmit Bloody-Pike.md

     desc: "`pf2:r`  "

   - name: "[[Creature Family Ability Glossary/(Graveknight) Rejuvenation|Rejuvenation]]"
     desc: " (divine) When a graveknight is destroyed, its armor rebuilds its body over the course of 1d10 days-or more quickly if the armor is worn by a living host.
-If the body is destroyed before then, the process restarts.\nA graveknight can only be permanently destroyed by obliterating its armor (such as with [[Spells/Disintegrate|Disintegrate]]), transporting it to the Forge of Creation, or throwing it into the heart of a volcano."
+If the body is destroyed before then, the process restarts.\n\nA graveknight can only be permanently destroyed by obliterating its armor (such as with [[Spells/Disintegrate|Disintegrate]]), transporting it to the Forge of Creation, or throwing it into the heart of a volcano."

   - name: "Sacrilegious Aura"
     desc: " (aura,divine) 30 feet.
 When a creature in the aura uses a vitality spell or ability, Pokmit automatically attempts to counteract it, with a +29 counteract modifier."